mm80843/T3.5/docs/Benef/PBN__Benef_163.md

 ## Articles mentionning this Benefit

 * [Local response in health emergencies: key considerations for addressing the COVID-19 pandemic in informal urban settlements](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_36.md)

+## Name of the Benefit

+Continued source of income and employment during periods of restrictions and lockdowns